 Why is that?
 Applications don’t always use the entire source code, but rather only the relevant pieces providing the desired functionality (the unused code is known as "dead code").
 The compiler, on the other hand, generates the binaries from the source code you actually use.

-But there is a catch - you may have pieces of source code with vulnerabilities that aren’t necessarily used in your product.
-Source code scanners would flag these and your product security team will spend precious time analyzing them even though they are completely irrelevant to your product.
+Here is the catch - you may have pieces of source code with vulnerabilities that aren’t necessarily used in your product.
+Source code scanners would flag those and your product security team will spend precious time analyzing them even though they are completely irrelevant to your product.

 These are “false positives”.

-Contrarily, binary analysis looks at the actual code used in your software, yielding a lower false-positive rate while helping you focus on vulnerabilities truly relevant to your product.
+Contrarily, binary analysis looks at the actual code used in your software, yielding a lower false-positive rate while helping you focus on vulnerabilities that are truly relevant to your product.

 Myth #3 - Source Code Analysis is All You Need to Secure Production Code

-Like myth #1, I believe this one originated from the misconception that binary code in the embedded software world is a simple transformation of source code into bits that machines can understand.
+Like myth #1, this one is likely to do with the thought that binary code in the embedded software world is a simple transformation of source code into bits that machines can understand.

-When it comes to binaries, however, it’s not just about code being added/bundled with it but also the issue of configurations that happen post-compilation.
-The binary typically is used as is, but is rather configured extensively for deployment.
+When it comes to binaries, however, it’s not just about code being added/bundled with it, but also the issue of configurations that happen post-compilation.
+The binary isn't typically used as is, but is rather configured extensively for deployment.
 For example:

-- Instead of generic development of cryptographic keys used during the development phase, you have to use customer-specific “production” keys
+Instead of generic cryptographic keys used during the development phase, you have to use customer-specific “production” keys

-It’s not simply the compilation of the source code or one small step that gets you to the final binary.
+It’s not simply the compilation of the source code that gets you to the final (binary) product.
 There are compiler issues (e.g., code hardening capabilities), the linker that combines 3rd party libraries, the whole DevSecOps flow, packaging of firmware, deployment to the user and more.

 All of these steps alter the binary and may introduce cybersecurity risks such as violations of internal security policies or of certain cybersecurity standards and regulations.